NanoClem/Py-Redis-pubsub/README.md

 A simple use-case of [Redis](https://redis.io/) with python for geospatial querying.

-**Since it is an exemple of use of python-redis, I encourage you to enhance it**
+**Since it is an exemple of use of python-redis, I encourage you to enhance it.
+This is NOT a tutorial for Redis or python-redis.**

 ## Context / Scenario
 <p align="justify">